 4. Say No to Dirty Gold

 Do you know where your gold comes from?
-Chances are it could be from an illegal mine in the Peruvian Amazon.
+Chances are it could be from an illicit mine in the Peruvian Amazon.
 Due to instability in the global market place in recent years, the price of gold has risen to its highest historical levels.
-When the price of gold is high, miners who normally wouldn't extract gold in marginal areas are able to do so without economic losses.
+When the price of gold is high, miners who normally wouldn’t extract gold in marginal areas are able to do so without economic losses.
 In the Amazon, this results in rampant artisanal mining at the base of the Andes where millions of years of sedimentary runoff have accumulated small deposits of gold.